 It often breaks down into smaller and smaller particles, called microplastics, which can be ingested by both animals and people.

 The life cycle of plastics rarely uses recycled plastic.
-Plastic is recycled at just 8 % per while glass industries recycles 33.9%, per the glass packing institute and metal industries recycles 30% per the EPA.
+Plastic is recycled at just 8 % per while glass industries recycles 33.9%, the glass packaging institute and metal industries recycles 30% per the EPA.

 Humans are buying more plastics; cups, straws, etc, using more and more plastic products and only recycling approx 8%.